Sharonbinoy/Sharonbinoy/README.md

 - 👋 Hi, I’m @Sharonbinoy
-- 👀 I’m interested in android developing
+- 👀 I’m interested in web developing
-- 🌱 I’m currently learning android studio,java
+- 🌱 I’m currently have knowledge in python/django/flask/pyramid/restAPI
-- 💞️ I’m looking to collaborate on android programmers
+- 💞️ I’m looking to collaborate on web developers
-- 📫 How to reach me coding
+- 📫 Reach me on sharonmathew4676@gmail.com

 <!---
 Sharonbinoy/Sharonbinoy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.